NFDI4Culture/ada/github-pages-pipeline.md

 # GitHub Pages Pipeline – Challenge

 ADA Pipeline is an open-source collaborative book authoring workflow that outputs as a multi-format finished publication, with automatic typesetting , and versioning.
 The output formats are: website, paginated web, screen PDF, print-on-demand, eBook, and source.
-ADA chains together different tools in an extensible pipeline, currently incluing: Fidus Writer, Vivliostyle, and GitHub.
+ADA chains together different tools in an extensible pipeline, currently including the following key applications: Fidus Writer, Vivliostyle, and GitHub.

 Over 20 books have been made with over 100 authors.